 Important: To properly claim the credit, self-employed individuals must maintain whatever documentation the IRS requires in future guidance.
 Contact your tax professional for details.

 This article only covers some of the COVID-19-related tax changes that have already been finalized.
 Other types of non-tax federal relief have also been made available and many states have announced their own COVID-19 relief.
-We have curated some helpful resources on our COVID-19 Updates & Resources page and will continue to update it as new information becomes available.
 Please contact us if you have questions about these updates and how they may affect your personal and/or business situation.